calvinchengx/cabalenv/README.md

 * set `$CABAL_ENV` with the current cabal environment name
 * update `$PROMPT` with `THE_CABAL_ENVIRONMENT_NAME`

+`runhaskells` is a wrapper command that automatically finds the cabal sandbox's package path and assign it to the `-package-db` flag

+`ghcs` is a wrapper command that automatically finds the cabal sandbox's package path and assign it to the `-package-db` flag

 ## Installation

 ### 1. Download script and place in /usr/local/bin